Basil of Caesarea

 What were Basil of Caesarea's most important works?

-Basil's most important works include 'On the Holy Spirit,' which defends the divinity of the Holy Spirit, and the 'Hexaemeron,' a series of homilies on the six days of creation in Genesis.
-His 'Longer and Shorter Rules' laid the foundation for cenobitic monasticism, and his numerous letters and homilies also hold significant theological and pastoral insights.
+Basil's most important works include 'On the Holy Spirit,' which defends the divinity of the Holy Spirit, and the 'Hexaemeron,' a series of nine homilies on the creation narrative in Genesis.
+He also wrote the 'Longer and Shorter Rules,' which laid the foundation for Eastern monasticism, and numerous letters and homilies.

 What were Basil of Caesarea's most influential theological ideas?

-Basil's influential theological ideas include the full divinity of the Holy Spirit and the distinction between essence (ousia) and person (hypostasis) within the Trinity.
-He also emphasized the importance of community life in monasticism and advocated for social justice through care for the poor and sick.
+Basil's influential theological ideas include the full divinity of the Holy Spirit and the distinction between 'ousia' (essence) and 'hypostasis' (person) in the Trinity.
+He also promoted cenobitic monasticism, emphasizing community life, and advocated for social justice through care for the poor.

 What controversies did Basil of Caesarea engage in — and what was at stake?